 On successful completion of the course students will be able to:

-5. demonstrate ability to use approximately 200 high frequency Chinese characters and associated compounds in their simplified forms and to use these characters in simple guided sentences;
+3. Identify approximately 200 high frequency Chinese characters and associated compounds in their simplified forms and to use these characters in writing simple phrases and sentences.

-This includes a firm pronunciation basis in MSC, a knowledge of a range of basic structures of the language and the ability to use approximately 200 high frequency Chinese characters and associated compounds in their simplified forms.
+The course covers some basic elements of written and spoken Chinese.
+Students will acquire a firm pronunciation basis in MSC, a range of basic grammatical structures, and the ability to use approximately 200 high frequency Chinese characters and associated compounds in their simplified forms.

 1 hour of self-directed private study of Chinese characters